 The Athletic Hall of Fame, created in 1989, honors those who have brought distinction to themselves and Connecticut College through their achievement, commitment, sportsmanship and leadership in athletics.The Athletic Hall of Fame gallery is in the Charles B. Luce Field House.

-In a special ceremony on March 2, 2013, four Connecticut College alumni were inducted to the College’s Athletic Hall of Fame.
-The group included:
+In a special ceremony on March 1, 2014, four Connecticut College alumni will be inducted to the College’s Athletic Hall of Fame.
+The group includes:

 For more information, contact Fran Shields at 860-439-2570 or firstname.lastname@example.org.